What are Engineers Canada’s national position statements?

 - National and International Labour Mobility Improving labour mobility within the country ensures that the public can best utilize the expertise, abilities and experience of all engineers in Canada.

-- Qualifications to provide engineering expertise to panels and boards under federal jurisdiction Providing expert engineering testimony to panels and boards under federal jurisdiction is the practice of engineering and those providing engineering testimony must be appropriately qualified and licensed to do so.
+- Qualifications to provide engineering expertise to panels and boards under federal jurisdiction Delivering expert engineering testimony to federal panels and boards requires qualified and licensed professionals.

 - Qualified Person vs Licensed Engineer In Canada, the terms “professional engineer” and “engineer” are restricted by provincial law.